vanesagh/PyQt_GUIs/README.md

 # PyQt_GUIs
 Recently I started to learn creating GUIs through PyQt5 Module in Python.
-I have two projects in my that I want to develop; they are kind of similar because their main purpose is to be an interface to populate a database.
+I have two projects in mind that I want to develop; they are kind of similar because their main purpose is to be an interface to populate a database.
 I think that by creating would be easier to carry out this a little bit boring task.